-• A product (including a device, substance, micro-organism strain or culture of cells of plants or animals).

-• A method (a process of conducting actions on a material object with the assistance of material means), including the application of a product or method for a certain purpose.
+- A product (including a device, substance, micro-organism strain or culture of cells of plants or animals). - A method (a process of conducting actions on a material object with the assistance of material means), including the application of a product or method for a certain purpose.

-For an invention to be patented, it must pass the patentability test on novelty, an inventive step and industrial application.
+To be patented, an invention must meet the patentability requirements of novelty, inventive step, and industrial application.